techhack01/tf-aws-terraform/aws-eks/README.md

-# EKS Cluster Terraform Configurations.
+# EKS Cluster Terraform Configurations

 This Terraform configuration creates a complete Amazon EKS cluster in the us-east-1 region with the following components: